This SEO audit guide was written to help creatives, webmasters, SEO specialists, and business owners alike.

 Why should you evaluate and re-evaluate your goals and strategy?

 A solid optimization plan requires constant tending to through a nonlinear, agile-like process.
-If you need help with this or any strategic process, we urge you to connect with an SEO expert to ensure maximum likeness of success.
+If you need help with this or any strategic process, we urge you to connect with an SEO expert to ensure maximum success.

 Let’s move on to the nitty-gritty part of your SEO audit.